WSWN: History

-The 90s
+The 90's

 By 1996 both stations had been on the block for several years.
 Anxious to retire, Marie Rivers accepted an offer made by 2 partners from New York calling themselves Atlas News & Information Service, Inc. David Lampel was the hands-on "radio man" who had worked his way to PD and later GM at WLIB in New York City then to Senior Vice President of the station's parent, Inner City Broadcasting Corporation.
 Michael Wach was a sales and administration specialist with Wall Street and Madison Avenue connections, who had served as vice president and general manager of WLNY-TV on Long Island and held executive positions with WPIX-TV in New York and Boston's WHDH-TV.
 Together, Lampel and Wach had already purchased a television station and several radio stations in the Virgin Islands and Puerto Rico.
-Now WBGF/WSWN would be united with a 100,000 watt FM in Isla Morada under the name BGI Broadcasting.
+Now, WBGF/WSWN would be united with a 100,000 watt FM in Islamorada under the name BGI Broadcasting.

-BGI’s first move was to flip WBGF-FM to the Hot New Country format offered by Jones Radio, brand it "Big Dawg Country" and launch a live/local morning show hosted by Dave Hazzard a.k.a.
+BGI's first move was to flip WBGF-FM to the Hot New Country format offered by Jones Radio, brand it "Big Dawg Country" and launch a live/local morning show hosted by Dave Hazzard a.k.a.
 "Cousin Dave."
-The WSWN-AM format remained largely untouched, but the axe finally fell on the air staff.
+The WSWN-AM format remained largely untouched, but eventually the air staff were let go.
 Henceforth, 6P-6A would be satellite automated featuring the Urban Gold format from ABC Networks.
-Saturday was live Gospel from 6-10 a.m., then automated until Sunday when live Gospel aired from 6 a.m. to at least 6 p.m.
-And sometimes later, depending on how much airtime had been sold.
+Saturday was live Gospel from 6-10 a.m., then automated until Sunday when live Gospel aired from 6 a.m. to at least 6 p.m. and sometimes later, depending on how much airtime had been sold.
 The patented Phil Haire method was embraced, and was in fact given new life with the prospect of offering customers more coverage via simulcast to other properties.
-Although hobbled, with failing health in his late seventies Haire was a formidable sales tool with connections that reached to Tallahassee, and beyond.
-Additionally he was something of a local icon with a colorful past, referred to by many as the 'Glades Radio Boss'.

 In 1998 Michael Wach sold his interest in Atlas News & Information Service to become vice president and general manager at WNYW/FOX 5-TV in New York, the Fox Network's flagship station.
 This left Lampel as majority shareholder, if not outright owner.
-As he had directed operations thus far anyway, there were no new changes—just forward progress.
+As he had directed operations thus far anyway, there were no new changes.
 More employees were dismissed until, by 1999 the entire staff of both stations combined (sales, administration and "on air") consisted of only 7 or 8 individuals.
-And there was about to be one less.